Aliases for GSTM2 Gene

 GeneCards Summary for GSTM2 Gene

-GSTM2 (Glutathione S-Transferase Mu 2 (Muscle)) is a Protein Coding gene.
-Diseases associated with GSTM2 include testis seminoma.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
+GSTM2 (Glutathione S-Transferase Mu 2) is a Protein Coding gene.
+Diseases associated with GSTM2 include Testis Seminoma.
+Among its related pathways are Phase II conjugation and Glutathione metabolism.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is GSTM3.
+An important paralog of this gene is GSTM1.

 UniProtKB/Swiss-Prot for GSTM2 Gene